 Bigheaded Ants in Knoxville TN

-Bigheaded ants get their name from the large heads of their worker ants and can be found infesting homes across the Knoxville area.
-Known for making large nests in the sand throughout a lawn or landscape, bigheaded ants excavate soil, bringing it up through crevices in driveways, patios, and pavers on the exterior of homes.
+Bigheaded ants get their name from their worker’s unusually large heart-shaped heads.
+Considered one of the world’s worst invasive ant species, they are difficult to control as they reproduce year-round.
+Building large nests in the sand throughout a lawn or landscape, bigheaded ants remove soil, bringing it up through crevices in driveways, patios, and pavers on the exterior of homes.
 Most species build nests next to foundations where they construct mud tubes, which can be mistaken for subterranean termites.
+Colonies can reach a tremendous size, with huge extended nests and multiple queens.

 Bigheaded Ant Habitat

-Bigheaded ants do not generally bite unless disturbed, and even then, their bite is not painful.
-These ants are a nuisance as they forage for food, inside and outside of homes, leaving behind piles of debris and dirt.
-Infestations occur near structures, at the base of trees and shrubs, sidewalks, and driveways.
-Homeowners generally complain about finding hundreds of both live and dead ants.
-Unless the entire supercolony is treated, there is a high probability of reinfestation.
+Bigheaded ants do not generally bite unless disturbed and if they do, their bite is not painful.
+As nuisance pests, bigheaded ants are frustrating to homeowners as they create piles of dirt and sand and forage into bathrooms, kitchens, around doors, and windows, walkways, and driveways.
+Infestations can be found near structures, ornamental plant bases, and sidewalks.
+Residents of infested commercial buildings typically complain of finding hundreds of both live and dead ants.
+Elimination is difficult, as the entire supercolony needs to be treated for complete eradication.
 If you suspect a bigheaded ant issue, it is best to contact a professional ant exterminator.

 Need help with Bigheaded Ant control?